hl7dk/kl-gateway/input/pagecontent/NursingNew.md

 |Problemer med mobilitet og bevægelse|Respirationsbehandling|

 #### Reporting
-A delivery report is generated containing the citizen, 2 conditions (one is closed), 1 matter of interest observation (Respiration og Cirkulation marked as not relevant.
-Note that this is not mandatory), and a follow-up encounter on February 15th for the conditions.
+A delivery report is generated containing the citizen, 2 conditions (one is closed), and a follow-up encounter on February 15th for the conditions.
 The planned intervention is included as well to document that one of the conditions is no longer referenced.

 [DeliveryReport-PeterOlsen-3](Bundle-3c4919f9-aec9-485f-808a-3f9ff6c95786.html)